SECTION 9: HAZARDOUS MATERIALS

 - Amount being shipped.

-- Total amount of weight of all hazard classes loaded on your vehicle.
+- Amount of all hazardous materials of all classes on your vehicle.

-Column 4 shows each material's ID number.
-ID numbers are preceded by the letters “UN” or “NA.”
-The letters “NA” are associated with proper shipping names that are only used within the United States and to and from Canada.
+Column 4 lists the identification number for each proper shipping name.
+Identification numbers are preceded by the letters “UN” or “NA.”
+The letters “NA” are associated with proper shipping names that are only used within the U.S. and to and from Canada.
 The identification number must appear on the shipping paper as part of the shipping description and also appear on the package.
 It also must appear on cargo tanks and other bulk packaging.
-The number is used by police and fire crews to quickly identify the material after a collision.
+Police and firefighters use this number to quickly identify the hazardous materials.

-Column 6 shows the label(s) shippers must put on packages of hazardous materials.
-Where the word "none" is shown, no label is needed.
-The rules require more than one label for some products.
+Column 6 shows the hazard warning label(s) shippers must put on packages of hazardous materials.
+Some products require use of more than one label due to a dual hazard being present.

 Column 8 is a three-part column showing the section numbers covering the packaging requirements for each hazardous material.